Famous Dex: Shocktoberfest controversy

 In 2018, prior to the University of California, Irvine's Shocktoberfest music event, the university's Student Services was criticized for allowing Gore to perform at the event after a security video from two years prior emerged showing Gore chasing his girlfriend down a hallway and then hitting her several times.
 Gore was permitted to perform despite the domestic abuse revelations, and while doing so jumped into the crowded audience causing safety barriers to be knocked over by a rush of audience members.
 The event was shut down as a result.
 While leaving the event, it was alleged someone in Gore's vehicle pointed a gun at students.
 According to the university's official campus newspaper, "Gore bragged online about shutting down the event saying, 'I just shut the show down.
 And it was all positive vibes.'"

-Social network
+Racially charged comment

 On December 22, 2018, Gore uploaded a video post to his Instagram page in which he made racially charged jokes at the expense of an elderly Indian American Hindu cashier at a gas station he was frequenting with a friend.
 During the video, he remarks "Witcho' lil", referring to the man's tilaka on his forehead.
 He then adds "That's a mark of Buddha in between yo' face?", laughing along with his friend.